 Dr. Yaniv Larish, Urology, Fifth Avenue Urology, New York, New York; Care Point Hospital, Hoboken, New Jersey

-1230-110 “Gut, Brain and Biomes: Functional Nutrition’s Influences on Endometriosis” Lunch and Learn with Dr. Jessica Drummond, DCN, CNS, PT, NBC-HWC Founder of the Integrative Women’s Health Institute, is passionate about empowering people who struggle with chronic pelvic pain conditions and hormonal imbalances, and female athletes, and supporting pelvic health and wellness professionals globally.
+1230-110 “Gut, Brain and Biomes: Functional Nutrition’s Influences on Endometriosis” Nutrition Coffee Talk with Dr. Jessica Drummond, DCN, CNS, PT, NBC-HWC Founder of the Integrative Women’s Health Institute, is passionate about empowering people who struggle with chronic pelvic pain conditions and hormonal imbalances, and female athletes, and supporting pelvic health and wellness professionals globally.
 She has two decades of experience working in pelvic health physical therapy and functional nutrition, and teaching her colleagues, from an integrative, evidence-based, and conservative perspective.

 Dr. Jessica Drummond PT, PhD.